aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

 ## Setting a Correlation ID

-You can set a Correlation ID using `CorrelationIdPath` parameter by passing a [JSON Pointer expression](https://datatracker.ietf.org/doc/html/draft-ietf-appsawg-json-pointer-03){target="_blank"}.
+You can set a Correlation ID using `CorrelationIdPath` parameter by passing a [JSON Pointer expression](https://datatracker.ietf.org/doc/html/draft-ietf-appsawg-json-pointer-03) {target="_blank"}.

 === "Function.cs"